§ 5914 Rules; hearing; adoption.

 3. Forcibly detained or interned in line of duty by a foreign government or power; or

 c.
-Any veteran who has a disability resulting from a service connected disability.
+Any veteran or member who qualifies under subsection (a) of this section who has a disability resulting from a service connected disability.

 § 5936 Enforcement.